choderalab/gimlet/README.md

 </div>

-# GIN
+# gimlet
-Graph Interatomic Networks.
+Graph Inference on MoLEcular Topology.
 A package for modelling, learning, and inference on molecular topological space written in Python and TensorFlow.

 ## Dependencies
-`gin` doesn't depend on _ANY_ packages except `TensorFlow 2.0 `, and `pandas` and `pytest`, if you must.
+`gimlet` doesn't depend on _ANY_ packages except `TensorFlow 2.0 `, and `pandas` and `pytest`, if you must.

 ## Examples
 Minimal working example: https://github.com/choderalab/gin/blob/master/tonic/scripts/mini_example_ESOL.ipynb